stakater/kubestackplus-docs/content/for-administrators/how-to-guides/certificate-management/tls-certs.md

-# Configuring Cert Manager Issuer and External DNS
+# Configuring Cert Manager Certificate and External DNS

-This document provides a step-by-step guide to configure Cert Manager Issuer and External DNS for different tenants.
+This document provides a step-by-step guide to configure Cert Manager Certificate and External DNS for different tenants.

 ## Step 1: Setup DNS creds in Vault